 The knee relies on a series of soft tissues to cushion the force placed on it during everyday movement.
 The knee fat pad, or infrapatellar fat pad, is one of these structures.

 Located beneath and under the kneecap, the infrapatellar fat pad is a soft, dynamic structure that alters position and shifts shape to accommodate the movements of the knee and surrounding muscles.
-The infrapatellar fat pad is richly innervated and is thus one of the most sensitive structures within the knee.
+The infrapatellar fat pad is richly innervated and one of the most sensitive structures within the knee.

 The infrapatellar fat pad helps to ensure that there is smooth motion between the knee and its anterior bones, muscles, ligaments, and tendons.
 In addition to facilitating smooth movements, the infrapatellar fat pad also cushions the impact a person’s upper body weight has on the knees and lower legs.

 As the knee bends and flexes, the fat pad becomes relaxed and freely expansive, filling the spaces in the knee and cushioning the load it experiences.
-In extension, the infrapatellar fat pad sits nested between the lower kneecap (lateral patella facet) and the tendon which connects it to the muscles in the lower leg (quadriceps tendon).
+In extension, the infrapatellar fat pad sits nestled between the lower kneecap (lateral patella facet) and the tendon which connects it to the muscles in the lower leg (quadriceps tendon).

 Causes of Knee Fat Pad Impingement